Theatre Royal, Manchester: Later use

-In 1921 the theatre was converted to a cinema due to competition from the Palace Theatre, Manchester and the Manchester Opera House.
+In 1921 the theatre was converted to a cinema due to competition from the Palace Theatre and the Opera House.
 In 1972 the theatre became a bingo hall, then a nightclub in 1978, at which point various lighting bridges and rigs were added.
-It was known successively as the "Discotheque Royale", Infinity (from August 2000) then M2 and finally a rename and rebrand to Coliseum due to the trouble caused by the clientele it attracted.
-The nightclub closed in 2009.
+It was known successively as the "Discotheque Royale", "Infinity" (from August 2000) then "M2" and finally a rename and rebrand to "Coliseum".
+The nightclub closed in 2011.